 Global Business, Language and Culture

 Students must be at least 16 years old by June 2016 and have completed two years of Spanish.

 A passport is required.
 US and EU citizens do not require a visa.

-As a UNESCO World Heritage site, Segovia is an ideal place to study Spanish language, culture, global business and international relations:
+As a UNESCO World Heritage site, Segovia’s people and architecture reflect the influence and blend of different cultures, business, and governments.
+It is an ideal place to study Spanish language and culture, global business and international relations:

 - It is close to Madrid, the main business center of Spain.

 Segovia’s people and buildings reflect the influence and blend of different cultures, businesses, and governments.